CxRes/multipart-without-boundary/draft-gupta-mediaman-multipart-without-boundaries.md

 ## Error Handling

-When the `Content-Type` header specifies a `no-boundary` parameter (and does not specify a `boundary` parameter), the recipient MUST fail parsing upon encountering a part that does not conform to the specified syntax and close the stream.
+When the `Content-Type` header specifies a `no-boundary` parameter (and does not specify a `boundary` parameter), the recipient that chooses to parse the multipart body MUST fail parsing upon encountering a part that does not conform to the specified syntax and close the stream.

 If a part received is incomplete as determined by the `Content-Length` at the moment when the response stream is closed, the aforementioned part MUST be ignored.